jasonjiao2024/jasonjiao2024/README.md

 LinkedIn: www.linkedin.com/in/jason-jiao-2972141a4

 ## 📚 Publications & Contributions

+- Jiao D (2025) Advancing personalized digital therapeutics: integrating music therapy, brainwave entrainment methods, and AI-driven biofeedback.
+Front.
+Digit.
+Health 7:1552396. doi: 10.3389/fdgth.2025.1552396
+-
+- Jiao D (2025) From hypoxic pockets to daily routines: linking brain oxygenation and cognitive resilience.
+Front.
+Aging Neurosci.
+17:1534198. doi: 10.3389/fnagi.2025.1534198

-"Cognition and Brain Teaching Technology" — Widely acclaimed book influencing educational leaders and researchers.
+- "Cognition and Brain Teaching Technology" — Widely acclaimed book influencing educational leaders and researchers.

-Book Translation: “Mastering the Dynamics of Innovation” and “How Breakthroughs Happen” – Bringing global insights to Chinese audiences.
+- Book Translation: “Mastering the Dynamics of Innovation” and “How Breakthroughs Happen” – Bringing global insights to Chinese audiences.

 ## ⚡ Fun Fact
 I’m an avid adventurer who loves diving, flying, and exploring new terrains.
 When I’m not pushing the boundaries of research, you can find me completing half-marathons or enjoying time with my furry friends.